 A media-free childhood is a gift for the young child and maximizes their greatest potential.
-Research and educators outside the Waldorf movement have observed that television, computer usage, movies,

-WSP Family Handbook 2019-20 Page 55 of 63 phones, and other popular media can have strong unfavorable effects on children.
+Research and educators outside the Waldorf movement have observed that television, computer usage, movies, phones, and other popular media can have strong unfavorable effects on children.
 Electronic media interferes with children's ability to learn, play, and socialize.